In fact, in England and Wales alone, there have been over 6 million cyber-crimes committed in the last 12 months.

 Scams like this often come through cold calls or emails by someone pretending to be from a popular software company.
 They'll often ask for a small payment to protect your systems from malware.

-If you aren’t paying a subscription to an antivirus company, or experiencing issues with your computer or device, you’re better of ignoring.
-(And then you should probably go speak to a reputable vendor you trust and get your equipment protected).
+If you aren’t paying a subscription to an antivirus company, or experiencing issues with your computer or device, you’re better of ignoring these calls or emails.
+(And then you should probably go speak to a reputable vendor you trust and get your equipment protected, just in case).

 Another scam that has been around for a long time.

-It operates by unsuspecting individuals receiving a notification (usually for a service they have actually used) that they have been paid, sent or refunded too much money.
+It operates by the scammer sending you a notification that you have been paid, sent or refunded too much money - usually for a service that you have actually used.
 They'll then request to have a portion of it sent back.

 While genuine errors like this may happen, it’s often not the case, and the money you are “refunding” is actually going straight to the bad guys.

-Always wait to receive any money before sending any refunds back.
-We’d also recommend contacting the company you have traded with directly to confirm the details before making a payment.
+Always wait to receive any money before you send a refund back, and double check if the numbers add up.
+We’d also recommend contacting the company you have traded with, directly, to confirm the details before making a payment.

 You won the lottery!